Creation ex nihilo

 … sense experience is the expression of a meaning, … it has intelligible content, which, as intelligible, cannot simply be identified with the particularity of its manifestation. … there is nothing in what we would call the “physical” world that is not derived from form except its not being itself form, and this is simply a way of saying that the physical world is nothing but meaning made tangible.

 In this class we do not treat the notion of evil, moral or natural, but it is evident to anyone that the world and things in it often seem not to be “good,” but just the opposite.
-But it is important to note that this is a separate topic in its own right that the tradition does not leave out and for which it has both philosophical and existential responses.
+How is the goodness of God compatible with the appearance of evil?.
+It is important to note that this is a separate topic in its own right that the Tradition does not leave out and for which it has both philosophical and existential responses.
 Some people find these responses satisfying and some do not, but ultimately one can not remove all mystery.
-The question and answer part of the class discussed the mystery of good and evil (yes–if there is a “mystery of evil” for the theist, there is also a “mystery of good” for the atheist!), but this is beyond the scope of this written material.
+The question and answer part of the class discussed the mystery of good and evil (yes–if there is a “mystery of evil” for the theist, there is also a “mystery of good” for the atheist!), but this is beyond the scope of this class material (my intention is to link additional material later).

 The slides used in the class are below.